U21 World Championships, Larnaka 2014 | 23 - 27 juillet 2014

 In the first 13 years of the U21 women’s championships, Brazil has been even more dominant with 11 final four placements and 10 total medals including six gold medals.
 Other countries with women’s gold medals have been Poland and Switzerland with two each and with one each have been the Netherlands, Russia and the United States.

 Along with the U21, the other long-standing age-group world championships are the U19 competition and both will be held in cities that have hosted other FIVB age-group events in the past.

 The 2014 FIVB Beach Volleyball U19 World Championships will be held in Porto, Portugal from July 29 to August 3.
 First held in 2002, this year will be the 13th annual U19 championships.
 Started in 2013, the second edition of the FIVB U23 World Championships will be held June 10 to 15 in Myslowice, Poland.

 As part of the initiatives of FIVB President Dr. Ary S. Graça F° and his leadership team, the FIVB Beach Volleyball U17 World Championships have been added to the annual FIVB calendar in 2014.
-The inaugural FIVB U17 World Championships will be held in Bahia de Banderas, Mexico from July 15 to 20.
+The inaugural FIVB U17 World Championships will be held in Acapulco, Mexico from July 15 to 20.

 Larnaka is the third largest city on the southern coast of Cyprus behind Nicosia and Limassol.
 It has a population of 72,000 and is the island's second largest commercial port and an important tourist resort.
 The island's largest airport, Larnaka International Airport is located on the outskirts of the city to the south.
 The city is well known for its picturesque seafront, which includes rows of palm trees.
 Larnaka Marina is one of the four official entry points, by sea, to Cyprus.